Lanthanide: Chemistry and compounds

-The electronic structure of the lanthanide elements, with minor exceptions, is [Xe]6s24fn.
-The chemistry of the lanthanides is dominated by the +3 oxidation state, and in LnIII compounds the 6s electrons and (usually) one 4f electron are lost and the ions have the configuration [Xe]4fm.
+The chemistry of the lanthanides is dominated by the +3 oxidation state, and in LnIII compounds the 6s electrons and (usually) one 4f electron are lost and the ions have the configuration [Xe]4f(n−1).
 All the lanthanide elements exhibit the oxidation state +3.
 In addition, Ce3+ can lose its single f electron to form Ce4+ with the stable electronic configuration of xenon.
 Also, Eu3+ can gain an electron to form Eu2+ with the f7 configuration that has the extra stability of a half-filled shell.
 Other than Ce(IV) and Eu(II), none of the lanthanides are stable in oxidation states other than +3 in aqueous solution.

 In terms of reduction potentials, the Ln0/3+ couples are nearly the same for all lanthanides, ranging from −1.99 (for Eu) to −2.35 V (for Pr).
 Thus these metals are highly reducing, with reducing power similar to alkaline earth metals such as Mg (−2.36 V).

 Lanthanide oxidation states

 The ionization energies for the lanthanides can be compared with aluminium.
 In aluminium the sum of the first three ionization energies is 5139 kJ·mol−1, whereas the lanthanides fall in the range 3455 – 4186 kJ·mol−1.
 This correlates with the highly reactive nature of the lanthanides.

 The sum of the first two ionization energies for europium, 1632 kJ·mol−1 can be compared with that of barium 1468.1 kJ·mol−1 and europium's third ionization energy is the highest of the lanthanides.
 The sum of the first two ionization energies for ytterbium are the second lowest in the series and its third ionization energy is the second highest.
 The high third ionization energy for Eu and Yb correlate with the half filling 4f7 and complete filling 4f14 of the 4f subshell, and the stability afforded by such configurations due to exchange energy.
 Europium and ytterbium form salt like compounds with Eu2+ and Yb2+, for example the salt like dihydrides.
 Both europium and ytterbium dissolve in liquid ammonia forming solutions of Ln2+(NH3)x again demonstrating their similarities to the alkaline earth metals.

 The relative ease with which the 4th electron can be removed in cerium and (to a lesser extent praseodymium) indicates why Ce(IV) and Pr(IV) compounds can be formed, for example CeO2 is formed rather than Ce2O3 when cerium reacts with oxygen.
+Also Tb has a well-known IV state, as removing the 4th electron in this case produces a half-full 4f7 configuration.

+The additional stable valences for Ce and Eu mean that their abundances in rocks sometimes varies significantly relative to the other rare earth elements: see cerium anomaly and europium anomaly.